 As with any scholarship, the application process is necessary but can be beneficial when it results in funding for you or your loved one.
 For SOL, the process is fairly easy, but one that requires diligence.
 Persons interested in applying for a scholarship must follow a series of steps.
 They are as follows:

 - Fill out the online application

 - Undergo a screening—this confirms that the application is complete, and verifies that you have met all application requirements (listed on the SOL website)

-- If the application is sent to the Clinical Committee for review, the committee reviews the application, and contacts the individual’s primary counselor from their current residential treatment center.
+- If the application is sent to the Clinical Committee for review, the committee reviews the application and contacts the individual’s primary counselor from its current residential treatment center.

 - At this point, the person seeking treatment may participate in a personal interview.

 - Once a scholarship is awarded, the counselor will aid the individual in finding treatment.

 Substance Abuse And Mental Health Services Administration Grants

 An organization committed to making a greater number of grants available is the Substance Abuse And Mental Health Services Administration (SAMHSA).
 You can find out more information about this under their Grants page.

 SAMHSA makes funds available to individuals through a number of avenues, including Center For Substance Abuse Prevention, the Center For Substance Abuse Treatment and Center For Mental Health Services.
 Essentially, SAMHSA provides funding to these organizations through grants, and individuals, in turn, can seek treatment from the organizations.
 In addition to information about the funding programs, you can also explore the application, review and management processes for grants on this web page.